How much Vit B12 should you take for Hypothyroidism

 The prevalence of Vitamin B12 deficiency is higher in underactive thyroid patient especially Hashimoto’s.

-Often low B12 and thyroid symptoms are very similar, so clinically it makes it harder for physicians to diagnose B12 deficiency.
+Often low Vitamin B12 and thyroid symptoms are very similar, so clinically it makes it harder for physicians to diagnose B12 deficiency.